tizianocolagrossi/magistrale-appunti/ETH/README.md

 ## Discuss the differences between scanning and enumeration.
 Describe at least one enumeration technique.
 When we scan we search for alive host, for listening services that running or listening and for detecting the os. we can do it with nmap and many other tools.
 Using ARP or ICMP or TCP/UDP host discovery for see if an host is alive.
 For detecting the services instead we make port scan, TCP connect(SYN, SYN-ACK, ACK), TCP SYN scan (SYN, SYN-ACK or RST-ACK) and many more methods.
 Instead enumerating is when we lookup for service fingherprint, we search for vulnerabilities, banner grabbing, and enumerating common service nework.
 For example we can do both using nmap. **'nmap -sL 100.100.1.1-254'** search for alive host in the specified range, **'nmap -sS -sV host.ip'** this command do an syn scan (-sS) and search for version of processes running into the remote machine (-sV).

+##  imagine there has been an APT attack on a Windows machine.
+Which files would you look at, in search of interesting information for digital forensics, to understand what happened?
+Tell the default locations of the files, what information they contain and which tools you can use for your analysis.
+SAME BOTTOM

 ## The Administrator account of a Windows server has been compromised.
 Host software cannot be re-installed for business reasons.
 With these assumptions, how do you plan and implement post-exploit activities for the host recovery.
 In particular, list the areas of the system on which to intervene, to restore the host’s security.
 Discuss in detail at least one of these areas of intervention, listing the activities to be carried out, the tools, the line commands to be used, etc.
 If you want to clean it without reinstall all you must cover four areas: files, registry keys, processes, network ports.
 Search in the system for some dangerous filename such as 'nc.exe', run antivirus, use some tools that identify some changes to the filesystem and system files.